evark/gcc4mbed/README.md

 -----
 - device.h defines are generated from targets.json in mbed SDK (Versions>119).
 All defines must be declared in build/BOARD-device.mk makefiles as the device.h file is empty.
 This breaks all platforms of gcc4mbed, until fix of makefile.

-- makefiles fixed only for the following boars:
+- makefiles fixed only for the following boards:
     - NUCLEO_F401RE
     - NUCLEO_L476RG